Krish-Gandhi/MachineLearningForEuropeanOptions/README.md

 2. Model Development: Implement three machine learning models:

-&nbsp;• Random Forest – tree-based model, useful for feature importance analysis.
+  - Random Forest – tree-based model, useful for feature importance analysis.

-&nbsp;• XGBoost – ensembled model for efficient gradient boosting.
+  - XGBoost – ensembled model for efficient gradient boosting.

-&nbsp;• Neural Networks (e.g., Multi-Layer Perceptron) - for capturing complex non-linear patterns in option pricing.
+  - Neural Networks (e.g., Multi-Layer Perceptron) - for capturing complex non-linear patterns in option pricing.

 3. Model Evaluation: Compare the performance of the models using metrics such as RMSE, Rsquared, and computational time efficiency.